-The Council's projected treasury portfolio position at 31 March 2022, with forward estimates, is summarised below.
-The table shows the actual external borrowing (the treasury management operations), against the capital borrowing need (the Capital Financing

-Requirement - CFR), highlighting any over or under borrowing.
+The Council's projected treasury portfolio position at 31 March 2023, with forward estimates, is summarised below.
+The table shows the actual external borrowing (the treasury management operations), against the capital borrowing need (the Capital Financing Requirement - CFR), highlighting any over or under borrowing.
 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
-It is essentially a measure of the Council's underlying borrowing need.
+It is essentially a measure of the Council's indebtedness and therefore its underlying borrowing need.